-Selling to a cash property buyer?
-Read our 5 top tips
+Selling my house to a cash buyer – Read our 5 top tips

-Selling to a cash property buyer is an alternative way to selling via the open market.
+Selling a house to a cash buyer is an alternative way to selling via the open market.

 Moving house is notoriously one of the most stressful things you will do in your lifetime.
 In fact, many homeowners voted it even more stressful than a divorce.